demogitjava/LanServer/README.md

 for a native spring boot build jar on the target folder.

+If you get an compile error from jar use recompile with -> `use classpath of module`

 make sure that maven is installed if you want to make a compile.